Get

 Cats that spend time outdoors in the winter may need extra food, as they will be burning more to keep themselves warm.
 You may need to invest in high-calorie food for the winter or even add in extra wet food.

 Don’t forget to provide your cat with access to water at all times.
-It’s important that the water doesn’t get frozen, which can be easier said than done in the middle of winter.
+It’s important that the water doesn’t freeze, which can be easier said than done in the middle of winter.
 Heated bowls can be helpful, but checking the water often can also prevent freezing.
 Anytime your cat goes outside, make sure they have access to fresh water.

 3. Supervise Your Cat